nmshd/documentation/_docs_integrate/11-connector-configuration.md

 > environment variable alias: DATABASE_NAME

-The dbName string is used to select a MongoDB database.
-It is recommended to use your company name as the dbName.
+The `dbName` string is used as the name of the MongoDB database.
+You can use any name you like, but keep in mind that changing it later will NOT rename the database.
+Instead a new database will be created, together with a new Enmeshed identity.
+Even though the old database will still exist, the Connector will not be able to access the data until you change the `dbName` back to its original value.

-If you would like to use multiple Connectors with distinct identities (one identity per Connector) running on the same database, you have to specify a unique dbName for each of them.
+If you would like to use multiple Connectors with distinct identities (one identity per Connector) running on the same database, you have to specify a unique `dbName` for each of them.

 ## `modules`